embabel/embabel-agent-examples/examples-kotlin/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;

-# 🤖 Embabel Agent Examples
+# 🤖 Embabel Agent Kotlin Examples

 Learn agentic AI development with **Spring Framework** and **Kotlin/Java**.
 These examples demonstrate building intelligent agents that can plan, execute workflows, use tools, and interact with humans.